By: Assistant Chief Michael Fronimos

 “The best executive is the one who has sense enough to pick good men to do what he wants done, and self-restraint enough to keep from meddling with them while they do it.” —Theodore Roosevelt

 Prefer to explore the FlowMSP app on your own?
 You can try us out for free and reach out to our team if you want more information.
 We will send you several emails with how-to videos, answers to frequently asked questions, and an invitation to a web demo.
-You can decide how much interaction you want with our team and respond accordingly.
+You can decide how much interaction you want with our team.